niaid/image_portal_workflows/docs/source/workflows/2d_EM.rst

  sitk.WriteImage(img, output_path, useCompression=True, compressionLevel=compression_level)

 Note: The resizing operation ensures that the maximum dimension of the output matches the desired size, while preserving the input aspect ratio.
-The compression level is tunable and varies between thumbnails and key images.
+If the input image is smaller than the desired size, it will not be resized.

 .. _IMOD: https://bio3d.colorado.edu/imod/
 .. _dm2mrc: https://bio3d.colorado.edu/imod/doc/man/dm2mrc.html